Ruthisates/ruru/Fun_zone/Tech_tales.md

 > kitchen, grab the peanut butter jar, and spread two tablespoons of peanut butter onto the bread.
 To a human, this makes total sense.
 But you forgot one tiny, microscopic detail: **you didn't tell the robot to unscrew the lid.**
 Because the robot doesn't have common sense, it takes the closed jar and violently smashes the glass lid directly into
-> the bread, destroying your  kitchen counter and freezing up completely. **Boom.
+> the bread, destroying your  kitchen counter and freezing up completely. **Boom!!!
 You just coded a bug.**
 >
 In real life, that’s exactly why your favorite apps crash.
 A programmer forgets to tell the app a tiny step like what to do if your Wi-Fi drops for a split second and the app panics, gives up, and snaps shut.